craftercms/contact-form-plugin/readme.md

-# Contact Form Plugin for Crafter CMS
+# Contact Form Plugin for CrafterCMS

 This is a very simple but highly configurable plugin to add one or more contact forms to your site.

 # Installation

-The plugin can be installed to your site from the Crafter CMS Marketplace
+The plugin can be installed to your site from the CrafterCMS Marketplace

 # Setup